ufs-community/ufs-srweather-app/doc/UsersGuide/CustomizingTheWorkflow/LAMGrids.rst

 * ``SUBCONUS_Ind_3km``
 * ``RRFS_NA_13km``

 These five options are provided for flexibility related to compute resources and supported physics options.
 Other predefined grids are listed :ref:`here <PredefGrid>`.
-The high-resolution 3-km :term:`CONUS` grid generally requires more compute power and works well with three of the five supported physics suites (see :numref:`Table %s <GridPhysicsCombos>`).
+The high-resolution 3-km :term:`CONUS` grid generally requires more compute power and works well with three of the five supported physics suites.
 Low-resolution grids (i.e., 13-km and 25-km domains) require less compute power and should generally be used with the other supported physics suites: ``FV3_GFS_v16`` and ``FV3_RAP``.

 .. _GridPhysicsCombos: